Grafton-Fraser: History

 In the late 1960s, after the merger, the decision was made to expand Jack Fraser from Ontario to across Canada, while continuing to expand with Woolco in their Menswear department.
 The expansion started in 1969 was completed by 1976 with the establishment of their 80th store.
 At this time Jack Fraser stores were found in every province.

 1977 saw the next merger for Grafton-Fraser when they purchased George Richards Kingsize Clothes Limited, Canada's largest chain of specialty apparel for big and tall men.

 In the early 1980s, Grafton-Fraser also operated the Dapper Dan chain of jeans and casual clothing stores, competing head on with Dylex's Thrifty's chain.
 Dapper Dan operated stores with a colour scheme and signage font very close to today's The Gap stores.
 In 1984, Grafton-Fraser launched its Grafton & Co.
 Store which was an upscale menswear specialty retailer featuring high fashion sportswear and casual clothing.

 Faced with the recession of the early 1990s, Grafton-Fraser was forced to re-evaluate its operational strategy, reinventing itself centered on its key strength in the men's apparel market.
 The company divested itself of all footwear operations as well as home furnishings, business, women's departments, children departments and leased department activities (such as Woolco), as well as all non-Canadian enterprises launched during the late '70s and early '80s.

 Emerging from reorganization in 1992 as a leaner but stronger company, Grafton-Fraser was composed of three complementary chains of retail stores: Grafton & Co., Jack Fraser Menswear and George Richards Big & Tall Menswear.
-The company underwent major changes with the majority of shares being sold to the Cadillac Fairview Corporation and the addition of new President & CEO, Glenn Stonehouse.
-In 1994, Stonehouse was able to buy a majority of shares from the Cadillac Fairview Corporation.
+The company underwent major changes with 75% of shares being sold to the Cadillac Fairview Corporation and Stonehouse controlling 25%.
+Glenn stonehouse became the President & CEO.
+In 1994, Stonehouse bought all of the shares from the Cadillac Fairview Corporation.